 The Stanley Hotel in Estes Park, Colorado

-The Stanley understands how important a character the hotel was in the movie.They offer ghost tours, including a night tour for paranormal activity that takes you into a underground tunnel, as well as the most haunted room in the hotel, the Concert Hall.
-There are ghost hunts for 18 and older and for the little ones ghost stories.
+The Stanley understands how important a character the hotel was in the movie.They offer ghost tours, including a night tour for paranormal activity that takes you into an underground tunnel, as well as the most haunted room in the hotel, the Concert Hall.